mizzioisf/openhospital-client/README.md

 - You might also be required to enable access on Windows Firewall to oh.ps1 and/or to the TCP port used for the local database (PORTABLE mode).

 ## Windows - legacy mode

+It's also possible to start Open Hospital with the legacy batch file (old oh.bat behaviour):
+- open cmd.exe, browse to the OH installation directory and run **.\oh.bat -legacymode**
+- to see available options in legacymode, run **.\oh.bat -h**

 (*) If you are using oh.bat in legacy mode, you might have to download and unzip java ad mysql manually.
 In order to download and unzip Java: